44th Annual Highland Summer Conference

 For assistance with the registration site, please contact Radford University Conference Services: firstname.lastname@example.org or by calling (540) 831-5800.

 All cancellations must be made in writing.
-Cancellations may be sent by email to firstname.lastname@example.org, by mail to Conference Services at Radford University, PO Box 6911, Radford, VA 24142 or by fax to (540) 831-6363.
+Cancellations may be sent by email to email@example.com, by mail to Conference Services at Radford University, PO Box 6911, Radford, VA 24142 or by fax to (540) 831-6363.
 Cancellations will not be accepted over the telephone.
-Attendee will be responsible for any credit card transaction fees associated with initial registration or refund when cancelling this event.
+There is a $25 non-refundable fee for the cancellation of any reservation.